We use cookies to help provide you with the best possible online experience.

 Supporting Locally Commissioned Services

-CCGs support GP practices by auditing anonymised data to monitor locally commissioned services, measure prevalence and support data quality.
-The data does not include identifiable information and is used to support patient care and ensure providers are correctly paid for the services they provide.
+Integrated Care Boards (ICBs) support GP practices by auditing anonymised data to monitor locally commissioned services, assess local health needs, and improve data quality.
+This data does not include any information that can identify you.
+It is used solely to support the planning and delivery of patient care and to ensure providers are accurately reimbursed for the services they provide.

 Data Retention